Skilled Worker Canada List (NOC): Latest Experts List 2026

 Fruit pickers, cleaning staff

-Express Entry — the most popular pathway on Immigration to Canada for skilled workers can be done through multiple immigration programs.
+Express Entry — the most popular pathway to Immigration to Canada for skilled workers, can be done through multiple immigration programs.
 If your job category is among the eligible Express Entry occupations, there are some points for work experience, education level, language ability, and age.

 Some of the NOC categories that are presently on the Skilled Worker Canada List and for which you can apply to come in through Express Entry include: